The City of Kingston, NY

 Join the Kingston Arts Commission

-Commissioners serve a term of three years.There are currently no open positions on the Kingston Arts Commission at this time.
+Commissioners serve a term of three years.There are currently two open positions on the Kingston Arts Commission at this time.

-THE KINGSTON ARTS COMMISSION IS CURRENTLY NOT ACCEPTING NEW APPLICATIONS.
+THE KINGSTON ARTS COMMISSION IS CURRENTLY ACCEPTING NEW APPLICATIONS.

-For future consideration, interested parties may review the application online
+Interested parties may review the application and apply online

 The Distinguished Artist Awards